Kyendy-Mauwi/Simple-Calculator/README.md

 # Simple-Calculator

-Hey there, here's a simple html and css calc for you to try out
+Made with HTML and CSS.
+The codes are easy to read and comprehend...
+Try my out 👍